MGI-tech-bioinformatics/SARS-CoV-2_Multi-PCR_v1.0/README.md

 * sample_list, sample list file(sample_name/barcode_information/data_path).
 * workdir, analysis result directory.
 * SplitData, downsampling size of each sample(1G/1M/1K).
-* consensus_depth, threshold of the point depth in consensus sequence,below which the point will be signed as 'N'.
+* consensus_depth, threshold of the point depth in consensus sequence,below which the point will be signed as 'N'.[1~10]
 * python3, path to python3.
 * python3_lib, path to python3 library.
 * Rscript, path to Rscript.